How to get rid of your pizza boxes

 Recycle Better with Ever Green Environmental

 Being mindful of what goes into the recycling bin helps reduce contamination and ensures that recyclable materials remain usable.
 At Ever Green Environmental, we encourage residents in Greenville, Five Forks, and Simpsonville to follow proper recycling guidelines to support a healthier planet.
-When in doubt, it’s best to throw away contaminated items rather than risk disrupting the recycling process.
+When in doubt, it’s best to throw away food-stained items rather than risk disrupting the recycling process.
 If you're looking for more ways to improve your recycling habits, reach out to Ever Green Environmental for expert guidance on sustainable waste management.

 April 4, 2025